Galarzaa90/NabBot/CONTRIBUTING.md

 - `master` - This branch contains the latest release, meaning that this version is always stable.
 - `dev` - This branch is where new changes are made.
 Pull requests should point to this branch.
   This branch may contain bugs and incomplete features.
+- `feat-*` - Used to implement features that require extended development, to isolate the environment and be able to keep updating the other branches.
-- `staging` - This branch is only used to prepare for releases.
+- `release-*` - This branch is only used to prepare for releases.
 Final tests, documentation and version updates are done here before merging into `master`.
-- `feat-*` - Used to implement features that require extended development, to isolate the environment and be able to keep updating the other branches.